erickmerchant/ift/README.md

 # ift

-A ternary function for templates
+A ternary function with a default